f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

      - Username: ``admin``
      - Password: ``password``

 #.
 Create a new Application Service.
-On the left side menu,
+On the left side menu
    - iApps -> Application Services
    - Click the ``Create`` button
    - In the *Name* field, type in ``VM_LAB_1_LBCS``